danrot/master-thesis/03_implementation.md

 The project is split into many different git repositories.
-The next sections will explain each of the repositories, on which work has been done, in order to complete the goal of implementing versioning for the doctrine dbal transport layer.
+The next sections will explain each of the repositories, on which work has been done, in order to complete the goal of implementing versioning for the Doctrine DBAL transport layer.

 ### Jackalope